annason/TEC_custom_related_class/README.md

 ### Static methods

-You can use static _cost_int($cost)_ method to discard non-numerical values and return an array or an int, _generate_cost_range($cost, $range_percents_array)_ enables you to generate price range withouth creating an object from class, if you would need ir for other purpose.
+You can use static _cost_int($cost)_ method to discard non-numerical values and return an array or an int, _generate_cost_range($cost, $range_percents_array)_ enables you to generate price range withouth creating an object from class, if you would need it for other purposes.

 ## HTML structure